 Public notice.
-Governmental bodies must give written public notice of the time, place and subject of open meetings and closed executive sessions at least 72 hours in advance.
+Governing bodies must give written public notice of the time, place and subject of open meetings and closed executive sessions at least 72 hours in advance.
 The posting requirement for state boards and commissions is seven days before the meeting.

-Posting requirements vary for the types of government body, but the notice must be at a place readily accessible to the public, such as the sec retary of state's office, county courthouses, city halls and school administration buildings.
+Posting requirements vary for the types of government body, but the notice must be at a place readily accessible to the public, such as the secretary of state's office, county courthouses, city halls and school administration buildings.
 Notices are also posted on the governmental entity's website in addition to physical locations.

 Emergency meetings.
-A maximum notice of only two hours is required for emergency meetings, defined as a meeting to address an imminent threat to public safety or a reasonably unforeseen circumstance.
-The governmental body is expected to notify the news media and to identify the reason for the meeting.
+A maximum notice of only one hour is required for emergency meetings, defined as a meeting to address an imminent threat to public safety or a reasonably unforeseen circumstance, such as a fire, flood, hurricane or other similar events.